 For peace of mind, and the opportunity to plan your itinerary beforehand, I’d recommend purchasing online regardless.

 Japan is renowned worldwide for its efficiency in everything it does, and true to form, ordering a JR pass is one of the most painless and straight-forward processes you’ll ever encounter.
-So, pour yourself a hot tea, coffee, or beverage of choice, and make yourself comfortable in your chair, as I take you through a very simple four-step guide to buying and activating your JR pass.
+So, pour yourself a hot tea, coffee, or beverage of choice, and make yourself comfortable in your chair, as I take you through a very simple three-step guide to buying and activating your JR pass.

 From there, all you have to do is insert your passenger information, an estimated arrival date (not imperative you get this to the day, as you have to activate the pass anyway), your delivery address, and then finally, your card details.
 Be sure to double-check your delivery address, as it can be a very expensive mistake to send it to the wrong address.